 New composite Heat Poster, “#7-Trevor Okino”, was created from home game shoots of the 2014-15 season.
 A nebula image from The Hubble site was added to make a background.
 The poster print, a larger size of 16″ X 20″, turned out well with lots of action shots and it clearly shows the earned “A”.
 Lots of history in this print, but make note, Okino, at the end of season was named “Captain”, with a big “C” on his jersey in the following 2015-16 season.

 Why do I still shoot games?
 There is not a camera practice more difficult than capturing hockey.
 A hockey shoot keeps me fast and accurate in low light.
-It captures hockey in motion.
-It is fun.
+I need this kind of practice.
+The shoot stops hockey in motion.
+It is often surprising and educational.
+As I cull and develop images, it is like opening an unknown package.
+It is that exciting.

 For me, this poster was the final experiment with all the new and different glues, paints, papers. –A new 17-inch roll of metallic paper makes lovely glassy prints and was used to make this poster into a 16″ X 20″ print.
 Outstanding highly reflective paper, much like ice, and great for masculine action shots of athletes.
 A paper worth the shipping rates!